Vawned/Pathfinder-Kingmaker-Hexcrawl/README.md

 Features:

-• The whole map of the Stolen Lands;
+• The whole map of the Stolen Lands, left click to move, the party icon will move to the center of the hex clicked; mouse scroll to zoom in/out; mouse scroll click to drag the map around;

 • Triggers when the party moves to a Hex with an event;